2002–03 NFL playoffs: NFC: Atlanta Falcons 27, Green Bay Packers 7

-Green Bay regrouped on the opening drive of the second half, moving the ball 73 yards in 10 plays, the longest a 25-yard completion from Favre to receiver Donald Driver.
-Favre finished the drive with a 14-yard touchdown pass to Driver, but the receiver was knocked out of the game on the play, and Atlanta responded with a 73-yard scoring drive of their own.
+The Packers regrouped on the opening drive of the second half, moving the ball 73 yards in 10 plays, the longest a 25-yard completion from Favre to wide receiver Donald Driver.
+Favre finished the drive with a 14-yard touchdown pass to Driver, but Driver was knocked out of the game on the play, and the Falcons responded with a 73-yard scoring drive of their own.
 The key play of the drive was a 22-yard scramble by Vick, while Feely finished it off with a 23-yard field goal that gave the Falcons a 27–7 lead.
 There was still 3:46 left in the third quarter, but this would be the game's final score.
-Green Bay responded with a drive to the Atlanta 26-yard line, only to have Longwell miss a 44-yard field goal attempt.
+The Packers responded with a drive to the Falcons' 26-yard line, only to have Longwell miss a 44-yard field goal attempt.

-The fourth quarter played out like comedy, as Feely missed two field goal attempts while Green Bay turned the ball over three times: once on downs, the second time when Patrick Kerney recovered a fumble from Favre, and the third when Favre threw his second interception of the game to Carpenter.
-This would be the Falcons final road playoff victory until 2017.
+The fourth quarter played out like comedy, as Feely missed two field goal attempts while the Packers turned the ball over three times: once on downs, the second time when Patrick Kerney recovered a fumble from Favre, and the third when Favre threw his second interception of the game to Carpenter.
+This would be the Falcons' final road playoff victory until 2017.

 This was the second postseason meeting between the Falcons and Packers.
-Green Bay won the only prior meeting.
+The Packers won the only prior meeting.